 About stanrockHusband, father.
 Professional game developer, software engineer, & social product analyst.
 Theology debugger.
 Fun theology exercises and games at http://StanRock.net

 Latest: stan rock

 The Ontological Argument for God has always been controversial.
 Some believers think it works.
 Other believers say it does not.
 I am in the latter group.
 It’s good to explore when and if arguments for God are dysfunctional.
 I am indeed asserting that the Ontological Argument does not work.
 It’s tricky, though, because OA’s power is in […]

 There’s a meme that universal reconciliation (wherein the Gehenna of Judgment doesn’t last forever) doesn’t work with free will (or agency, or dignity, or cooperation, or what have you).
 We’ve discussed this before on this blog, but that material had some distractions that I hope we can avoid this time around.
-The point this time is to focus, and make a really simple rebuttal of […]
+The point this time […]